7 Outbound Marketing Techniques That Work to Create Network Effect

 PR and media relations can be a very effective form of outbound marketing.

-By maintaining relationships with journalists, editors, and bloggers in your industry, you’ll be more likely to get your business mentioned when it’s relevant.
+Maintaining relationships with journalists, editors, and bloggers in your industry will make you more likely to get your business mentioned when it’s relevant.

-This form of public exposure is usually free or low-cost, but it can have big payoffs for businesses that are making their first steps into an existing market.
+This form of public exposure is usually free or low-cost, but it can have big payoffs for businesses making their first steps into an existing market.

 Network Effect: The network effect happens when a product or service becomes more valuable as more people use it.